tst2005/mom/README.md

   \say_name!
 ```

-I can do the same sort of code in lua with the same number of line code, but only with a separated class module.
+I can do the same sort of code in lua with (almost) the same number of lines, but only with a separated class module.

 ```
 local class = require "class"